SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/nn-designer.md

 ### Custom architecture

-To begin the model training with a custom architecture, you need to create a new neural network architecture file from scratch.
+To begin the model training with a custom architecture, you must create a new neural network architecture file from scratch.

 The following steps illustrate how to train a deep neural network model using custom architecture.